Skip to main content

 Instructions and applications are available from the Office of Research and Sponsored Programs, CHSS Office 470 or from the OSRP web site at http://www.shsu.edu/dept/office-of-research-and-sponsored-programs/.

-WARNING: Do not click and open New Fall 2015 Thesis/Dissertation Template; instead, right click on the link above, select Save Link As, and save the document somewhere you can find it.
-Then, open the document from the saved location and begin working.
+Right click on the link above, select Save Target As, and save the document where you can find it.

 Template -- without Macros

-This simplified template provides a basic format for creating a thesis or dissertation and can be used by either Mac or PC users.
+This simplified template provides a basic format for creating a thesis or dissertation and can be used on either Macs or PCs.
 Download the file and save it to your computer.

 The following style manuals have been accepted by the Sam Houston State University Graduate Council.
 The most recent edition of these manuals should always be followed.
 CONSULT YOUR THESIS/DISSERTATION DIRECTOR TO DETERMINE WHICH MANUAL IS REQUIRED BY YOUR DEPARTMENT.